Eva Cordero, Amherst College

 Eva Cordero is a rising senior at Amherst College, where she majors in Political Science, with a concentration in Race and Politics.
 A native of Berkeley, California, Eva is interested in how politics shape identity, particularly how the state influences racial formation.
 Her summer research project examines the geographic, social, and political context of one Puerto Rican community and its relationship to the self-reported racial identity of its community members.
 Eva also enjoys listening to music, eating, and binge-watching Netflix.

 Katrina Martínez, Williams College

 Katrina attends Williams College, where she double majors in History and Women’s, Gender, and Sexuality Studies, with a concentration in Latinx Studies.
 A rising senior from North Port, Florida, Katrina is interested in the historical role of visual imagery in constructing ideas about race and gender.
 In her summer research project, Katrina argues that in using an Afro-Nuyorican woman to symbolize the Puerto Rican nation, the comic book La Borinqueña challenges traditional notions of Puerto Rican nationalism, which have historically excluded diasporic- and Afro-Puerto Ricans.
 When she isn’t conducting research, Katrina spends her time reading comic books, getting caught up on her favorite television shows, and looking at and collecting memes.

 Maria (Genie) Raven, Amherst College

 Genie is a student at Amherst College, where she is a rising junior.
-She is originally from the Bronx in New York City.
-This summer, Genie is working with Professor Van Tran on a project entitled, “Cultivating Self-Determination: A Case of an Urban Farm in the South Bronx.”
+She is originally from the Bronx; and this summer, Genie is working with Professor Van Tran on a project entitled, “Cultivating Self-Determination: A Case of an Urban Farm in the South Bronx.”
 In her spare time, she enjoys playing field hockey.